 Facebook or Instagram could change the way we use them as businesses tomorrow.
 They can change their algorithms so that it becomes harder and harder to reach the audiences that we have grown on our pages.

 This is something that Facebook has already done as only a very small percentage of your followers will see your content and so Facebook ads start to play a role in reaching your Facebook audience.

-Instagram are following suit – of course they’re owned by Facebook so it was only time – and we’ve already seen the introduction of business profiles on Instagram so that’s a clear indication that changes for businesses using Instagram are on the way.
+Instagram is following suit – of course, they’re owned by Facebook so it was only time – and we’ve already seen the introduction of business profiles on Instagram so that’s a clear indication that changes for businesses using Instagram are on the way.